-Buying used clothing is something I’ve started to do more and more regularly in the past few years.
-So whenever I need something for my wardrobe, I think about whether I could find it second hand either in a thrift shop or in a local online marketplace (these are quite common where I live).
-Likewise, if I don’t use a garment at all but it’s in okay condition, someone else might use it, so giving the garments a new life in someone else wardrobe is always a good idea!
+Buying used clothing is something I’ve started to do more and more regularly during the past few years.
+Whenever I need something for my wardrobe, I think about whether I could find it second hand—either in a thrift shop or in a local online marketplace (these are quite common where I live).
+Likewise, if I don’t use a garment at all but it’s in good condition, someone else might use it so I try to sell or donate it.
+Giving garments a new life in someone else’s wardrobe is always a good idea!

 Buy from local, transparent companies